NorthcoteHS/10DPRO/3_programming/modules/madLibs/README.md

 | Gold     | More than one story! |

 - **Note:** all code should be commented and you should have no redundant code.

+Submit a zip of your final code on MyNH.